alessandro-fazzi/downmark/README.md

 # ⬇️✅ downMARK

-Translates a webpage into Markdown
+A webservice to translate a webpage into Markdown.

 ## Disclaimer